-In case of synchronous motor revolving field structure is to be energized by direct current.
+In case of a synchronous motor, revolving field structure is to be energized by direct current (DC current).
 In stator winding two effects are to be considered the effect of field cutting stator conductors at synchronous speed and the effect of stator revolving field.
 A voltage induced in the stator winding due to the rotating magnetic field.

 Before discussing the Potier triangle we have to discuss Potier characteristic.
 The Zero-power factor characteristic (ZPFC) of an alternator is a curve of the armature terminal voltage per phase plotted against the field current with constant rated armature current at synchronous speed and zero lagging power factor (p.f.).

 The Phasor diagram as follows –